Pakistan: Why ex-PM Khan's supporters are rooting for Trump – DW – 10/21/2024

 When Imran Khan was ousted from power two years ago, he was quick to blame the United States for his downfall.

 Khan was removed from premiership in 2022 through a no-confidence vote in the Pakistani parliament.
-He was handed a 10-year prison sentence for corruption in January this, weeks before Pakistan's general election in February.
+He was handed a 10-year prison sentence for corruption in January this year, weeks before Pakistan's general election in February.

 However, the former cricket player-turned-politician alleged that his country's powerful military generals and Washington orchestrated his removal from power.
 The claim was unsubstantiated, but his supporters firmly believe it.